Animal & Veterinary

 All NSAIDs approved for oral use in dogs and cats come with a Client Information Sheet (also known as the Information for Dog (Cat) Owner Sheet) that describes the drug’s side effects.
 Dog and cat owners should ask veterinarians for the Client Information Sheet when an NSAID is prescribed.
 These Client Information Sheets provide the pet owner with important information in a user-friendly manner regarding what can be expected from use of the drug, potential side effects, and the need to seek veterinary attention if problems occur.
 By accompanying each NSAID prescription with an Information for Dog Owner Sheet, a handy reference of valuable safety information and drug company contact information is readily available to the owner.

 - PREVICOX (firocoxib)

-In the United States, there are no veterinary NSAIDs approved for oral use in cats.
+In the United States, there is one NSAID approved for up to 3 days use in cats: ONSIOR (robenacoxib) tablets

 What should you discuss with your veterinarian?

 NSAIDs offer pain relief and improved quality of life to many dogs.
 However, before giving an NSAID, or any drug, you should first talk to your veterinarian.

 - what the NSAID is being prescribed for

 - possible side effects

 - what to avoid while your dog is taking an NSAID

 - what tests are needed before giving an NSAID to your dog